codam-coding-college/chess-hackathon/rules.md

 - Call Rust standard library functions from python
 - ...

+### General
+- POSIX syscalls and their wrappers

+*Note: Some syscallls will be disabled (fork, clone, etc.) and/or limited during the tournament, see the VM info file for more information about the enviroment the bots will be in.

 ### Assembly (really?)
 - C standard library, from ANSI C to C23
-- POSIX syscalls and their wrappers

 ### C
 - C standard library, from ANSI C to C23
 - GNU C standard library extensions
 - GCC and clang extensions/compiler built-ins
-- POSIX syscalls and their wrappers

 ### C++
 - C++ standard library, from C++98 to C++23
 - GNU C++ standard library extensions
 - GCC and clang extensions/compiler built-ins
-- POSIX syscalls and their wrappers

 ### Rust
 - Rust standard library